WildMarsian/BadIMSIServer/README.md

 ## 1. Requirements

 BadIMSIServer uses the JDK 8.
-The following dependencies need to be installed on the host before using BadIMSIServer :
+The following dependencies need to be installed on the host before:
 ```
 sudo add-apt-repository ppa:webupd8team/java -y
 sudo apt-get update